 The final assessment meeting is at the end of the Induction period (term 6) and will form the basis of the Headteacher's recommendation to the Appropriate Body as to whether, having completed their Induction period, the ECT's performance against the Teachers' Standards is satisfactory, unsatisfactory, or whether or not an extension should be considered.
-This recommendation should be recorded clearly on the final assessment report.
+This recommendation should be recorded clearly on the Final Assessment report.
 Further details about unsatisfactory progress can be found in Section 4 of this handbook.

 Once assessment reports have been completed, the ECT should add their comments and reflections.
 They should then be signed by the Induction Tutor, Headteacher and the ECT within 10 working days of the final assessment meeting.
 These will be submitted electronically via ECT Manager.
+HISP TSH AB expects ECTs to provide a 100-word reflective comment for each question, enabling the Appropriate Body to assess how effectively they are engaging with professional development and recognising improvements in their teaching practice.